- Hospital admissions & discharge

 If your loved one has a fall or is suddenly taken ill and is taken to A&E, read our practical advice on what will happen and how to get the best care.

 Discharge from hospital

-Being told your loved one is ready to leave hospital is really positive news.
+Being told that you or a loved one is ready to leave hospital is positive news.
 We tell you about the discharge plan and steps in the discharge procedure.

 A needs assessment is key to getting the support you need.
 You have a right to this assessment and it's free of charge.

 If you’re finding it difficult to manage, home care can provide the support you need to stay independent at home.

 We recommend ‘future proofing’ care plans and show how to deal with a gradual or sudden decline in mental or ...

 Use our calculator to find out how much care might cost and what financial support is available.